thwill1000/mmb4l/README.md

  * `MM.INFO(CALLDEPTH)`
      * Gets the the current function/subroutine call depth starting at 0 when not in a function/subroutine.
-     * Primarily to help with debugging; though a production use-case might be to allow recursive code to "bail out" if recursion gets too deep.
+     * Primarily for debugging purposes, though a possible production use-case would be to allow a program to "bail out" if recursion gets too deep.

  * `MM.INFO(CPUTIME)`
      * Gets the value (in nanoseconds) of the CPU timer for the MMB4L process.